-These consolidated financial statements as at and for the three months ended June 30, 2009, have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS), under the historical cost convention on the accrual basis except for certain financial instruments which have been measured at fair values.
-These financial statements are prepared in accordance with IAS 34, Interim Financial Reporting and should be read in conjunction with the consolidated financial statements and related notes included in the company's Annual Report on Form 20-F for the fiscal year ended March 31, 2009.
+These consolidated interim financial statements as at and for the three months and nine months ended December 31, 2009, have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS), under the historical cost convention on the accrual basis except for certain financial instruments which have been measured at fair values.
+These financial statements are prepared in accordance with IAS 34, Interim Financial Reporting, and should be read in conjunction with the consolidated financial statements and related notes included in the company's Annual Report on Form 20-F for the fiscal year ended March 31, 2009.

-Accounting policies have been applied consistently to all periods presented in the consolidated financial statements.
+Accounting policies have been applied consistently to all periods presented in these financial statements.